MrSunshyne/sandeep.ramgolam.com-nuxt3/content/blog/frontend-coders-meetup-feb-2024.md

 ### In conclusion

 Yet another awesome meetup, good vibes all around.
-Met a few new faces and learned a lot of new things ! frontend.mu conference is now official !
-Get in touch with me or kushul if you want to sponsor the event.
+Met a few new faces and learned a lot of new things !
+The frontend.mu conference is now official.
+Get in touch with me or kushul if you want to support or sponsor the event happening on the 30-31 August 2024

 ### Interested to host a meetup next year?